1br4h3m-km/Breakfast-with-Grandma-WriteUp/writeup/writeUp.md

 ![alt text](login.png)
 ![alt text](JSON-Credits.png)

-After following around a bit with the debugger and Burp Suite we can see that the response that contains the credentials inputted in the form is returned through JSON Format (here i said it's definitely a NoSQL Injection since they are who use JSON , i did some testing to confirm is was node with Mongo in burp like this : )
+After following around a bit with the debugger and Burp Suite we can see that the response that contains the credentials inputted in the form is returned through JSON Format (here i said it's definitely a NoSQL Injection since they are who use JSON, i did some testing to confirm is was node with Mongo in burp like this : )

 ![alt text](Node-error.png)

-### So what is a `NoSQL` injection ?
+### So what is a `NoSQL` injection?

 NoSQL injection is a security weakness in a web application that uses a NoSQL database, can allow attackers to bypass authentication, exfiltrate sensitive data, tamper with data on the database, or even compromise the database and the underlying server Most NoSQL injection vulnerabilities occur because developers accept and process user inputs without properly sanitizing them